aaaasmile/MP3-YX5300/README.md

 ## Random sequence
 On the Ipod the random song is choosed within a list of all songs.
 If you are putting a lot of songs in your ipod, chances are that you mixing different music genre.
 There is also no limit how many time the same song is played.
-You can hear the same song 4 times and one another song never.
+You can hear the same song 4 times and another one never.
 This is because the random is done every time on the full list.

 In MP3-YX5300 I use different folders.
 On the first folder, the default when the device is pluggen-in into my car,